awslabs/amazon-neptune-tools/csv-to-neptune-bulk-format/README.md

 ## Example

 Spotify Songs dataset from [rfordatascience/tidytuesday](https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-01-21/spotify_songs.csv) is used as an example along with example configuration and Neptune Jupyter notebooks to prepare, load and query the Amazon Neptune database.
-You can download and copy the dataset in the `.source` folder for testing the example.
+You can download (right-click on the link and click on save link as..) and copy the dataset in the `.source` folder for testing the example.

 ## Prerequisites